rpglab/rpglab.github.io/people/_posts/2022-05-11-Ali-Siddique.md

 github:
 twitter:
 facebook:
-alumni:
+alumni: true
 ---

-Ali Siddique is currently a thesis-based master student in the Department of Electrical and Computer Engineering (ECE) at the University of Houston.
-His research focuses on risk-based microgrid energy management.
-He is currently a Control System Engineer at CenterPoint Energy.
+Ali Siddique started his research in the RPG lab in August 2019.
+He was a Control System Engineer at CenterPoint Energy when he started the master's degree program.
+He mainly worked on risk-based microgrid energy management.
+He graduated in May 2022.

+He received the Bachelor's degree in Electrical Engineering from the University of Houston in 2015.
+He has worked at National Instruments, CenterPoint Energy, and most recently ChargePoint.

+The title of his thesis is "*Microgrid Optimal Scheduling and Risk Analysis*".

+<a class="off" href="/people/Ali-Siddique/">Ali Siddique</a> is the first (MS) student who graduated with a (MS) thesis in our group - the RPG Lab!

 ## Education
-* Master student, Electrical Engineering, University of Houston, TX, USA
+* Master of Science, Electrical Engineering, University of Houston, TX, USA.
+2022
-* Bachelor of Science in Electrical Engineering, University of Houston, TX, USA, 2015
+* Bachelor of Science, Electrical Engineering, University of Houston, TX, USA, 2015

 ## Professional Experience